simoninireland/epyc/doc/cookbook/metadata.rst

         rs[MyExperiment.NPARTICLES] = 'Number of particls (number)'
         rs[MyExperiment.DENSITY] = 'Final particle density (m^-2)'

+        # lock the result set against further updates
+        rs.finish()

 We've assumed we have a class ``MyExperiment`` that defines field names for its parameter and result fields.
 For each of these we create an attribute of the result set holding a text description and units.
 Now, when sometime later we examine the notebook, we'll have at least some idea of what's what.
-Admittedly that metadat isn't machine-readable to allow a program to (for example) work out that masses are measured in grams: that would require a far more sophisticated system using ontologies to describe the structure of information.
+Admittedly that metadata isn't machine-readable to allow a program to (for example) work out that masses are measured in grams: that would require a far more sophisticated system using ontologies to describe the structure of information.
 But it's a start to have the information recorded in a human-readable form,